 On the first Impact of 2011, Samoa Joe confronted a paranoid Pope backstage and accused him of spending his charity money on strip clubs and pit bulls, and claiming that the Pope was receiving noise complaints at his mansion.
 This was mercifully dropped without much further mention, but the resulting feud was not.
 Lowlights included Pope making fun of Joe's family by showing pictures of pigs on the video screen (including of pigs mating) and Joe hiring Kazuchika Okada (repackaged as a Kato ripoff named Okato) to follow Pope around with a camera filming his every move.

 The completely and utterly deplorable angle between Kurt Angle and Jeff and Karen Jarrett.
-The fact that they were exploiting a divorce between two parents for money meant it couldn't be anything but.
+Heck, any angle involving Karen Jarrett is a failure waiting to happen.
+But the fact that they were exploiting a divorce between two parents for money meant it couldn't be anything but.
 But then Karen mentions how much happier the kids were in Jeff's care, followed by them entering his house and filming their (oblivious!) children.
 It's thought this could have really screwed up the kid's lives, and it was done in utter sincerity!
 Worse, it was dragged out for no reason, even after Kurt had to give Karen away at her and Jeff's marriage!
 Is it better or worse that the feud's impact was completely ignored, with the three sharing a faction without any ill will between them soon after?

 TNA's grievous mishandling of the Main Event Mafia "regrouping."
 TNA gave much promotion for the return of a group known only as "they" on 2/3/11.
 TNA newcomer Crimson came out in a suit, saying "they" made him an offer he couldn't refuse, and even had Scott Steiner make his TNA return the week before the reveal.
 In the meantime, however TNA had not secured the contracts of Booker T, and kept fumbling with Sting's (see below), and they granted Kevin Nash his release for whatever reason, allowing Booker and Nash to make triumphant returns at the Royal Rumble event three days after the Steiner return aired.
 This of course, left TNA scrambling for alternates at the eleventh hour, and they instead turned to Fortune to make a Heel-Face Turn, which was a better move for the company anyway as it put four TNA originals in the spotlight for a change.
 Of course, this would have made more sense if TNA had not ran a segment where Crimson choked out AJ in the back, as well as another backstage segment in which Kurt Angle completely waffled Styles with a baseball bat.